AndersenLab/VCF-kit/docs/primer.md

 These additional columns are output for `snip`, `indel`, and `sanger` options:

+* __variant_count__ - Number of variable sites within interval __among the samples specified__.
+Includes missing/heterozygous sites.
+A high variant count should be avoided.
 * __primer_left__ - Left PCR primer
 * __primer_right__ - Right PCR primer
 * __melting_temperature__ - Melting temperature for the left and right primers (TM), separated by a comma.